 Line length, leading, kerning, and tracking all have to do with space and difference between characters, lines, and letters.

-You want to search for fonts that are unique to your brand, but also easy for your subscribers to read and comprehend.
+You want to search for fonts that are unique to your brand and easy for your subscribers to read and comprehend.

 With so many business expenses, you shouldn’t have to spend money purchasing new fonts.